dialchain/dial/README.md

 A __publication certificate (PCert)__ is a proof that the resulting state of the underlying token is is consistent witth the state of the token as documented so far.
 A participant can consider a token published if none of the custodying publishers returns a rejection certificate.

 ### Sharing Certificates (SCert)
-All publishers of a neighborhood are required to share each produced certificate (VCert, PCert) with each other not later than in the __minute__ following the production of those certificates.
+All publishers of a neighborhood are required to share each produced certificate (PCert) with each other not later than in the __minute__ following the production of those certificates.
 This is essential as the earliest knowledge of each certificate will reduce the certification of conflicting declarations and help reduce noise and spam in the network.

 To enforce sharing of produced certificates, redemption of coin associated with work done can only happen if publisher presents __Sharing Certificates (SCerts)__.
 These are receipts produced by other publishers after reception of certificates produced by their neighborhood peers.

 ## Protocols
 A protocol is a merkel tree holding the state of some entities.
 The Dial knows three types of protocols:
-- The token protocol
+- the token protocol
 - the neighborhood protocol and
-- time window protocol.
+- the time window protocol.

+### Protocol Identifiers
+Protocol identifiers are generally made out of the unnderlying entity identifier and the timestamp of the protocol.
+Beside token, all other entities like time windows, neighborhoods have conventional identifiers, that can be computed by each particpant.

 ### Incremental Computation of Merkel Roots
 We can allow for incremental computation of a merkel root if we design the ordering criteria to append new leaf nodes at the end of the list of leaf nodes.
 All protocols in the Dial are designed such as to allow for the incremental  computation of merkel roots and therefore reduce the time needed to secure the state of the Dial between time windows.

 ### Token Protocol (TP)
-A token protocol documents all certificates produced to secure the last state of a token in a merkel tree.
-The documentaation of the las state of a token is held by the controller of the token and shall be presented to publishers as part of a new declaration to modify the token.
+A token protocol is aa merkel tree documenting all certificates produced to secure the state of a token in a merkel tree.
+The documentation of the state of a token is held by the controller of the token and shall be presented to publishers as part of a new declaration to modify that token.

 By verifying the merkel root of the token state, the publisher can consume information contained in the token documentation to verify the legitimacy of the new modification request.

-### Neighborhood Protocol (NP)
+### Neighborhood Protocol
-The NP is the merkel tree of the last state of all tokens hosted by the target neighborhood.
-The neighborhood protocol is produced by publishers of the THost.
+A neighborhood protocol is a merkel tree of the last state of all tokens hosted by the target neighborhood.
+It is produced by each publisher of the neighborhood hosting the token at the end of the time window.

 To allow for incremental computation of neighborhood protocols, leaf nodes are ordered by (1) the timestamp of the token first publication and (2) the lexicographical order of the token identifier.
 This way, new tokens are appended at the end of the list and do not trigger a rebalance of the protocol tree.

-### Intermediary Neighborhood Protocol (INP)
+#### Intermediary Neighborhood Protocol (INP)
 The INP is computed during the 57th minute of the time window and contains (1) the state of all unchanged tokens and (2) the state of all changed tokens from the first to the 56th minute.
 The INP must be sent to the TWHost before the end of the 57th minute.

 Aspiring publishers of time window TW+1 must register for performance in TW, before the INP is computed.
 This list of publishers for TW+1 is available to publishers of each NHost at the time they are computing the INP.
 The partial list of publishers is sent together with the INP to the TWHost.

+The identifier of an INP follows the pattern: _INP-YYYYMMDDHH-I_ where _YYYYMMDDHH-I_ is the suffix of the neighborhood.

+#### Final Neighborhood Protocol (NP)
+The final neighborhood protocol is computed in the first minute of the subsequent time window by publishers of the respective THost of the expiring time window.
+The change date is the last second of the expiring time window.
+- NPs are sent to publishers of the TWHost of the expiring time window for the computation of the final time window protocol.
+- NPs are sent to publishers of their hosting neighborhood in the new time window, in the context of the transfer of responsibility.
+These publishers will custody this protocol till the end of their own time window.
+These publishers also verify the proocols and forward them to the corresponding TWHost of the old time window in the new time window.

+The identifier of an NP follows the pattern: _NP-YYYYMMDDHH-I_ where _YYYYMMDDHH-I_ is the suffix of the neighborhood.

-### Time Window Protocol (TWP)
+### Time Window Protocol
 The TWP is the merkel tree of all neighborhood protocols hosted by the time window.

 As the list of neighborhoods of a time window is known in advance, as well as their order, the merkel root of the TWP can be upgraded every time a publication certificate upgrades the NP.

 ### Intermediary Time Window Protocol (ITWP)
 The ITWP is computed in the 58th minute of the time window and distributed in the 59th minute of the time window.
+The identifier of an ITWP follows the pattern: _ITWP-YYYYMMDDHH_ where _YYYYMMDDHH_ is the suffix of the time window.

-It is used to determine the intermediary time window hash __(ITWH)__, which is the merkel root of the ITWP.
+The ITWP is used to determine the intermediary time window hash __(ITWH)__, which is the merkel root of the ITWP.
 The ITWH is available from the 59th minute of the current time window and is used as the anchor of the subsequent time window.

 After the ITWH of TW if computed, publishers of TWHost can pull the list of publishers of TW+1 and use it to compute the layout of TW+1.

-### Final Neighborhood Protocol (NP)
-The final neighborhood protocol is computed in the first minute of the subsequent time window by publishers of the respective NHost of the expiring time window.
-The change date is the last second of the expiring time window.
-- NPs are sent to publishers of the TWHost of the expiring time window for the computation of the final time window protocol.
-- NPs are sent to publishers of their hosting neighborhood in the new time window, in the context of the transfer of responsibility.
-These publishers will custody this protocol till the end of their own time window.
-These publishers also verify the proocols and forward them to the corresponding TWHost of the old time window in the new time window.

 ### Final Time Window Protocol (TWP)
 The final time window protocol is computed in the third minute of the subsequent time window by the TWHost (of the old time window) and documented as such.
+The identifier of an ITWP follows the pattern: _TWP-YYYYMMDDHH_ where _YYYYMMDDHH_ is the suffix of the time window.

-This TWP is then marked with the timestamp of the first second of the new time window and sent to publishers of the relevant neighborhood in the new time window  for documentation.
+This TWP is then sent to publishers of the relevant neighborhood in the new time window for documentation.
 Publishers of this neighborhood will custody the protocol for the duration of their own time window.

 - The TWHost of the old time window in the new time window receives a time window protocol from the TWHost of the old time window in the old time window.
 - The TWHost of the old time window in the new time window also receives the single time window hashes from NHost of the old neighborhoods in the new time window.
 Publishers of the TWHost of the old time window in the new time window can then use these neighborhood hashes to recompute the TWP and therefore verify the delivered protocol of the old time window.